lpmelquiades/post-be-php/README.md

 - 2022 October 21: Most in Post Query Model  & Api-Db-Integration.
 - 2022 October 22: User Control, User Api Endpoint, General Review & Documentation.

+I'm used to code microservices that last.
+4 hours is what it takes to put together an integration poc without any concerning for business rules.

+The most difficult rule here is related to number of posts per day.
+If not well design in the db.
+It will fail because of concurrent writing.

 # Requirements Map
 **RQ means requeriment**